Aleksandr M. Kazachkov

 Update: July 2023: I am not seeking additional students at the moment.
 If you would like to pursue postgraduate studies at UF, please consider applying with some of my fantastic colleagues.

-Some of the courses / skills that would be helpful for a researcher working with me: linear algebra / matrix analysis, real analysis, convex analysis, linear programming, integer programming, graph theory, computer programming (C++ / Python / Julia), software engineering.
+Some of the courses / skills that would be helpful for a researcher working with me (not necessarily as background, and not for every project, but as an expectation for what you might need to learn through courses, reading groups, and independent study): writing proofs formally, linear algebra / matrix analysis, real analysis, convex analysis, linear programming, integer programming, graph theory, computer programming (C++ / Python / Julia), software engineering.
 Familiarity with LaTeX is helpful to communicate results.

 Information on the application procedure for graduate programs, for both master's and doctorate students.
 Please be aware that (in our department) applications are first reviewed by a committee, who make an admission decision.
 Afterwards, individual faculty members can offer funding for your PhD; typically, students secure funding before accepting a PhD offer.
 I schedule interviews with prospective PhD candidates to my group through early March, after initial decisions are made by the admissions committee.

-I am committed to promoting equity, diversity, and inclusion within the research team.
-All applications are welcome, including those from women, underrepresented minorities, indigenous people, people with any sexual orientation or gender identity, people with disabilities or health issues, and people from economically disadvantaged backgrounds.
+I strive to foster a collaborative and welcoming research community.
+All members of the research team are accepted based on merit (based on technical skills + research alignment).
+Applications are encouraged from people with any background, including: people who have any educational background; people with any sexual orientation and racial or gender identity; people having disabilities or health issues; underrepresented minorities; indigenous people; and people from economically disadvantaged backgrounds.
 Research can be a challenging and taxing endeavor, especially during the initial transition period, and I make concerted efforts to support my students with that in mind.
 I also encourage students to take advantage of the Office of Graduate Professional Development.

 Research